 Think about how many essential services now require a phone number as a basic prerequisite.
 Creating an email account, accessing government benefits portals, receiving prescription notifications from pharmacies, getting alerts about utility shutoffs, all of these assume you have a working phone.
 Without one, people face a cascade of obstacles that make it exponentially harder to access the very services designed to help them.

-We often talk about the digital divide as an abstract concept, but it’s painfully concrete for the 30+ million Americans who qualify for Lifeline.
-In an economy where job applications are online, telehealth is becoming standard, and even scheduling a DMV appointment requires internet access, being disconnected isn’t just inconvenient, it’s economically disabling.
+We often talk about the digital divide as an abstract concept, but it’s painfully concrete for the 30+ million Americans who qualify for Lifeline Distribution.
+In an economy where job applications are online, telehealth is becoming standard, and even scheduling a DMV appointment requires internet access, being disconnected isn’t just inconvenient; it’s economically disabling.

 Here’s what surprised me most about this work: the impact doesn’t stop with the person holding the phone.
 When a parent can be reached by their child’s school, when a grandmother can video call her grandchildren, when someone in recovery can stay connected to their support group, entire families and communities benefit.
 These aren’t small things.
 They’re life-changing.